DexWRLD/BasicBot/README.md

 - `?lootbox`: Open a loot box and get a random item.
 - `?inventory`: Show your inventory of items.
 - `rolenamecolor <@role>`: Changes a role's color to a random one.
+- `id <@user>`: Returns the ID of the mentioned user.
+If no user is mentioned, returns your ID.

 ## Contributing